1. Gautama Buddha was born in __________.

 Explanation: The Dalai Lama resides in Dharamshala, Himachal Pradesh.

-100. Buddhism’s enduring legacy is:
+100. Buddhism’s enduring legacy is__________.

 A) A religion of compassion, equality, and peace influencing global culture